Federal Bond Hearings Lawyer

 What Are The Federal Magistrate’s Options at a Federal Detention Hearing?

-The Magistrate Judge has a variety of options, including:
+The Magistrate Judge has a variety of options at the federal detention hearing, including:

 The Magistrate Judge could release the person on his or her own recognizance.